marcel0ll/jsminify/README.md

 Better tests are currently being written in [test/](./test/README.md)

+## Profiling

+I am using `gcc.sh` to build jsminify and then using `perf` and `flamegraph` to create somekind of visualization of what is going on.

+I would love to hear about better ways to profile this.

 ## Improvements

 Due to how tree-sitter works it might be possible to only re-minify edited parts of a file while developing.
-Not sure about this.
+Not sure about this, and not sure if this would be valuable to anyone as it is already really fast to minify using jsminify.

 ## Roadmap